khalidabuhakmeh/khalidabuhakmeh/README.md

 ![office hours](https://res.cloudinary.com/abuhakmeh/image/fetch/c_limit,f_auto,q_auto,w_1200/https://khalidabuhakmeh.com/assets/images/posts/misc/office_hours.jpg)

-As a developer advocate, I'm here to help by offering [Office Hours](https://khalidabuhakmeh.com/office-hours/).
-These are anywhere from 30-60 minute sessions where we can discuss tech, problem solving, or general career advice.
+As a developer advocate, I'm here to help by offering Office Hours.
+These are 30 to 60-minute sessions where we can discuss tech, problem-solving, or general career advice.
 I've held every position from junior developer to director of software development.

+Reach out to me on Khalid Abuhakmeh ([@khalidbuhakmeh][mastodon] on Mastodon).

 ### 🗃 OSS